iomesh/docs/docs/advanced-functions/external-storage.md

     NAME            TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                                                          AGE
     iomesh-access   LoadBalancer   10.96.22.212   192.168.2.1     3260:32012/TCP,10206:31920/TCP,10201:31402/TCP,10207:31802/TCP   45h

-2. Set `spec.redirector.iscsiVirtualIP` to the external IP for `iomesh-access` service.
-Once edited, the `iomesh-iscsi-redirector` pod will restart to make
+2. Set `spec.redirector.iscsiVirtualIP` to the external IP of `iomesh-access` service by running the following command.
+Once edited, the `iomesh-iscsi-redirector` pod will automatically restart to make the modification take effect.
+    ```bash
+    kubectl edit iomesh -n iomesh-system
+    ```

-    > **_NOTE_:** `spec.redirector.iscsiVirtualIP` should be the same as the external IP of `iomesh-access` service.
-If the external IP is changed, update `spec.redirector.iscsiVi rtualIP`.
+    > **_NOTE_:** `spec.redirector.iscsiVirtualIP` must be the same as the external IP.
+If the external IP is changed, update `spec.redirector.iscsiVirtualIP`.

 <!--Out-of-Tree LoadBalancer-->
-If IOMesh is deployed in a bare metal or other cloud environments that do not support Kubernetes LoadBalancer, you need to install `MetallLB` as a default LocalBalancer in the Kubernetes cluster.
+In case IOMesh is deployed on bare metal or any cloud environment that does not support Kubernetes `LoadBalancer`, you will need to install `MetallLB` as the default `LocalBalancer` in the Kubernetes cluster.

-1. Verify that the Kubernetes cluster meets the requirements of installing [ `MetalLB` ](https://metallb.universe.tf/installation/#preparation).
+1. Verify that the Kubernetes cluster meets [the `MetalLB` installation requirements](https://metallb.universe.tf/installation/#preparation).

 2. Install `MetalLB`.
     ```shell